COS Rating Discussions and Practice

 - Actively involve family members.
 Discuss the information and examples they've shared about the child's functioning.
 The entry COS rating shouldn't be the first time providers and families discuss the three child outcomes or concepts like "functional skills".

-- Never ask parent or family member to simply select the rating that most accurately describes the child's functioning after explaining the rating scale.
+- Never ask a parent or family member to simply select the rating that most accurately describes the child's functioning after explaining the rating scale.

 - Explain that the discussion and rating are about the child's functioning relative to what is age-expected in a developmental progression.
 The focus is not about comparing one child to another.